Embedding Still Images

 Your link should include something like the following, using the specific parameters we send you.

 In the example above, I would be calling an image named "sample.gif" located in the directory for my project ("dorwick") located in the directory for all media for Volume 1 ("vol1").

 You can name the jpgs or gifs as you wish.
 Capitals matter! ("Test.jpg" is NOT the same name as "test.jpg.")

 Here is the code that calls that image:

 "demo" is the volume; "images" is the subdirectory specific to your project (usually your last name).

-Following these conventions should cause your images to appear in both the editing window and the view seen by readers.
+Following these conventions should cause your images to appear in a way that is consistent for readers.